Pan Seared Scallops with Raspberry Gastrique

 Cook the Scallops

-In a skillet over medium-high heat, melt the butter and add the olive oil, too.
-We want the fat to be creaming hot, so test the heat by sprinkling a few water droplets into the skillet.
-If it sizzles, it’s time to cook.
+First thing, melt the butter in a skillet (a nonstick or a cast-iron skillet) over medium-high heat.
+Once melted, add the oil, too.
+We want the fat to be screaming hot, so test the heat by sprinkling a few water droplets into the skillet.
+If it sizzles, it’s time to cook the scallops.

 When the scallops are golden brown on both sides and opaque, they’re done.
 They should be firm to the touch, but still have a little give.
 They will become chewy if overcooked, so please keep your eye on them and the time as you cook.